Meet Our Board

-MARK STENNES is the Assistant General Manager for Chelan Fruit Cooperative, a 300-member apple, pear, and cherry company with roots dating back to 1910.
+MARK STENNES is the CEO of Chelan Fruit Cooperative, a 300-member apple, pear, and cherry company with roots dating back to 1910.
 He is also a 4th generation apple grower whose family has been farming since 1894.

 Stennes has served on various industry related boards in Washington state including the Washington Apple Commission, Washington Tree Fruit Association, Washington Growers Clearinghouse Association, Washington Horticultural Association, and Washington Farm Labor Association.

 Stennes holds an undergraduate degree in horticulture from Wenatchee Valley College, a B.S. in Business Administration from Central Washington University, and a Master’s in Business Administration from Boise State University.
 He lives in the Methow Valley with his wife and 4 children, the 5th generation on the family farm.
 He spends his spare time coaching his kids’ sports, traveling, reading history, playing guitar, and fishing.

 Elizabeth Wittenbach is a fifth-generation farmer, working alongside her father and grandfather in Belding, Michigan.
 Wittenbach’s family farm began in 1899 with the purchase of the original farmstead.
 Today, Wittenbach Orchards, LLC focuses on apple production for the fresh market in addition to growing field corn and soybeans.
 Wittenbach enjoys a variety of roles on the farm, from managing the office work to IPM field scouting and driving tractor for harvest to training trees.